US STOCKS-Wall St rises as jobless claims fall, dollar weakens

 By Tanya Agrawal

-May 14 U.S. stocks rose sharply on Thursday as weekly jobless claims fell and the dollar slid to its lowest in nearly four months amid a choppy bond market.
+May 14 U.S. stocks rose on Thursday as weekly jobless claims fell and the dollar slid to its lowest in nearly four months.

 Initial claims for state unemployment benefits slipped by 1,000 to a seasonally adjusted 264,000 last week, while the 4-week jobless average stayed near a 15-year low.